Z Translator — Privacy Policy

 If the data behavior of the extension ever changes — for example, if a new feature would involve a network call — this page will be updated and the extension's listing on the Chrome Web Store will reflect the change.
 Material changes will also be communicated via the extension's release notes.

 Effective date: May 2026.
-Last reviewed: May 2026.
+Last updated: August 2026.